andrew/ultimate-awesome/README.md

 - [awesome-helium](https://github.com/dansku/awesome-helium) - Awesome list related to the helium ecosystem.
 - [awesome-qt](https://github.com/fffaraz/awesome-qt) - Awesome Qt.
 - [awesome-python-packaging](https://github.com/flying-sheep/awesome-python-packaging) - An awesome list for python package development.
-- [Awesome-Pentest](https://github.com/Kc57/Awesome-Pentest) - A list of awesome penetration testing tools and resources.
 - [Firmware-Guide](https://github.com/mikeroyal/Firmware-Guide) - Firmware Guide.
 - [awesome-article-collection](https://github.com/Olanetsoft/awesome-article-collection) - Curated articles by writers, both technical and non-technical.
 This was made specifically to encourage content creators to discover their strengths and consistently produce quality articles.
 You are welcome to participate by sending a PR.
+- [awesome-spacecraft-engineering-datasets](https://github.com/patrickfleith/awesome-spacecraft-engineering-datasets) - A list of awesome and diverse datasets related to space vehicle engineering for industry and research.
 - [awesome-pulsar](https://github.com/streamnative/awesome-pulsar) - A curated list of Pulsar tools, integrations and resources.
 - [awesome-esports](https://github.com/Strift/awesome-esports) - A curated list of open-source projects related to esports.
 - [awesome-tarantool](https://github.com/tarantool/awesome-tarantool) - A curated list of delightful Tarantool modules, connectors and other resources.